keith-E/Porky/README.md

 3. Capture images by pointing the camera at a subject and pressing the mini-button (which is connected to the breadboard) to take the picture.
 The pictures will be saved within the directory that was specified and will automatically increment the image label based on the number of images already contained within the folder.

-4. After you're satisfied with the amount of images you've taken, create two folders: /train and /validate within your image directory and place about 80% of your total images within the /train directory and the remaining images within the /validate directory.
+4. After you're satisfied with the amount of images you've taken, create two folders: /train and /test within your image directory and place about 80% of your total images within the /train directory and the remaining images within the /test directory.
 Click this [link](TODO: provide link) to find out why an 80/20 is a popular rule today for training and validating your datasets.

 ###### Label the Captured Images with LabelIMG
 This process consists of labelling/annotating your images in a format readable by TensorFlow (this project utilizes the Pascal VOS format).

-1. Install LabelIMG and launch LabelIMG.
+1. Install and launch LabelIMG.
 [Github Link](https://github.com/tzutalin/labelImg)
 2. Click 'Change default saved annotation folder' in Menu -> File and choose the directory you want your 'train' annotations to be saved in.
 3. Click 'Open Dir' and choose the directory that contains your 'train' images.
 4. Click on an image to annotate.